Musubibito ~Traditional brilliance and technique that dwells in Tosa Binchotan, conveyed by charcoal craftsman Toshiyuki Kondo

 ・Lunch

-・You can move to the pottery by yourself.
+・Please move to the potter by yourself.

 ・It may be canceled depending on the weather.